GhostOfSups/XRP-QR-Payment-Generator/README.md

-# XRP QR Payment Generator
+# XRP/RLUSD QR Payment Generator

 A simple web app to generate QR codes for XRP or RLUSD payments.
 Sellers input their XRP address and a payment amount in EUR or USD, and the app converts it to XRP or RLUSD and creates a scannable QR code.